Gaya/resume/README.md

 ### Bureau voor Pedagogiek
 _**Volunteer teacher**_

 Teaching kids anything ICT related.
 From programming to editing videos and more.
-At a day care / school for kids autism who can't attend regular school.
+At a day care / school for kids with autism who can't attend regular school.

 ## Freelance